The Real Estate Law Review: Austria

-With rental prices still on the rise, the ongoing demographic trends and supply shortages in the affordable housing sector in most of Austria's urban areas, the Austrian residential real estate market sees an ongoing trend to affordable accommodation, including micro-living apartments and student houses.
+According to CBRE, the commercial real estate sector in Austria escaped the first half of 2020 with just a black eye.
+Contrary to initial projections, the covid-19 pandemic seems to have had only a limited impact on the yield development with most sectors showing only a slight decline compared to the previous year.
+With residential rents still on the rise (with an increase of approximately 3 per cent in the first half of 2020 compared to an average of 3.7 per cent per year since 2009), the ongoing demographic trends and supply shortages in the affordable housing sector in most of Austria's urban areas, the Austrian residential real estate market sees an ongoing trend to affordable accommodation, including micro-living apartments and student houses.
 Residential rent has only increased moderately as compared to residential purchase prices (presumably at least partly owing to the Austrian Rental Act imposing caps on a large number of rented living space).
 Demand for high-priced luxury apartments in Vienna, therefore, seems to be in decline; market experts recommend taking the demand for cheaper apartments into consideration when developing new housing projects.

-As regards the commercial real estate market, modern office clusters outside of residential areas (but rather in proximity to other successful businesses) have become the focus of office occupiers in 2019.
+As regards the commercial real estate market, modern office clusters outside of residential areas (but rather in proximity to other successful businesses) continue to be the focus of office occupiers in 2020.
 Due to general lack of new development land close to the city centre of Vienna, developers are now turning their attention towards the refurbishment of outdated office properties, including for co-working spaces.
 Even though top locations remain strong with stable rents in retail real estate, shopping streets are generally affected by a decline in frequency.
-Because of lack of supply and the steady increase in online retailing, yields in the retail sector have fallen to a record low (shopping streets from 3.50 per cent in 2018 to 3.25 per cent in 2019 and retail parks from 5 per cent in 2018 to 4.75 per cent in 2019); yields on office spaces have slipped from 3.8 per cent in 2018 to just under 3.7 per cent in 2019.

-Because of the generally stable political and economic framework, the demand for Austrian real estate is booming, fostered by extremely low interest rates and available financing.
+Despite the covid-19 crisis, the Austrian real estate market remained attractive to investors due to its generally stable political and economic framework and is starting to gradually pick up speed again.
 Even though real estate prices have increased significantly over recent years, Austria is still considered to be a place for non-speculative real estate investments, in particular as the demographic development and expected urban conurbation (with Vienna being consistently ranked as one of the world's best cities to live in) results in a situation where demand exceeds supply.
-As a consequence, real estate investments appear attractive to foreign (institutional) investors.
-Nevertheless, local investors still account for a major part of the total Austrian real estate investment volume in 2019, followed by German and Asian institutional investors, whereby Asian investors are primarily interested in properties over the €100 million mark.
-The activities of other international institutional investors and funds remain behind expectations as these groups' interests generally lie in large-scale investments and there are rarely suitable properties available on the current market, in particular due to the limited amount of new spaces added to the market this year and the fact that a large portion of properties built in 2018 has already been sold.
-On a positive note, a substantially higher number of completions of new office space has been announced for 2020 (165,500m²).
+As a consequence, real estate investments appeared attractive to foreign (institutional) investors even during the pandemic.
+Foreign investors were most active in the first half of 2020, accounting for approximately 71 per cent of the total investment volume.
+This high percentage is mainly the result of several transactions in the office and residential sector, concluded by German and Swiss investors, that were over the €100 million mark.
+The activities of other international institutional investors and funds remain behind expectations as these groups' interests generally lie in large-scale investments and there are rarely suitable properties available on the current market, in particular due to the limited amount of new spaces added to the market this year and the fact that a large portion of properties built in 2019 has already been sold.

 The transfer of property rights to foreign investors may require an approval according to land transfer regulations.
 In this respect, each Austrian federal province has its own legal framework defining the applicable restrictions and approval process.
 As long as the necessary approval has not been obtained, the transfer of the ownership cannot be registered in the respective land register and the contemplated transaction may not be carried out (as ownership of real estate is generally only obtained by the registration of the new owner in the land register).
 Persons and corporate bodies of Member States of the European Union or of signatory parties to the agreement on the European Economic Area have the same status as domestic persons or corporate bodies.